 N. Carolina gov. vetoing bill with congressional race redo

 RALEIGH, N.C.
-(AP) — North Carolina’s governor said Tuesday he’s vetoing legislation that directs fully rerun elections if fraud is found in a disputed U.S. House race, saying the hastily approved bill also adds new cover for lobbyists and people who violate campaign finance laws.
+(AP) — North Carolina’s governor says he’s vetoing legislation directing new elections if fraud is found in a disputed U.S. House race because the hastily approved bill also adds new cover for lobbyists and people who violate campaign finance laws.

-Democratic Gov. Roy Cooper said he’ll sign the legislation if state lawmakers remove the section that includes details like requiring that state elections officials refer apparent campaign finance crimes to a separate commission for a confidential review on whether prosecutors are notified.
-The section raising Cooper’s ire also requires that new rules regulating lobbying to go through a time-consuming review process.
+Democratic Gov. Roy Cooper said Tuesday he’ll sign the legislation if state lawmakers remove the section.
+Cooper objects to details like requiring that state elections officials refer apparent campaign finance crimes to a separate commission for a confidential review on whether prosecutors are notified.